dhthwy/r/README.md

 # r

-"FRom the day we were born if our parents were caring:
+"FRom the day we were born if our parents were caring and wise:

 we were taught